ipfs/in-web-browsers/README.md

 ### How to run own HTTP Gateway

+- If you are a desktop user, try [IPFS Desktop](https://docs.ipfs.tech/install/ipfs-desktop/)
+- If you only want to run a Gateway as a public HTTP server, and the data is provided by separate IPFS nodes, use the latest [Rainbow](https://github.com/ipfs/rainbow/), which is a specialized gateway daemon.
-Use the latest [Kubo daemon](https://github.com/ipfs/kubo) and follow [gateway recipes](https://github.com/ipfs/kubo/blob/master/docs/config.md#gateway-recipes).
+- If you want to host your own data and prefer to work with command-line, use the latest [Kubo daemon](https://github.com/ipfs/kubo) and follow [gateway recipes](https://github.com/ipfs/kubo/blob/master/docs/config.md#gateway-recipes).
+- If you have a lot of data, consider running Kubo with [IPFS Cluster](https://ipfscluster.io/).

 ### How to implement HTTP Gateway

-See specification and implementer notes at [ipfs/specs/http-gateways](https://github.com/ipfs/specs/blob/main/http-gateways/README.md).
+See specification and implementer notes at <https://specs.ipfs.tech/http-gateways/>.

 #### DNSLink